spacepy/dbprocessing/docs/scripts.rst

 updateSHAsum.py
 ---------------
-.. program:: updateSHAsum
+.. program:: updateSHAsum.py

-Goes into the database and update the shasum entry for a file that is changed after ingestion.
+Update the stored shasum for a file; useful if the file were changed after ingestion.

 .. option:: infile